steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Miscellaneous">^</a>
 ## <span id="Where_can_I_ask_for_help_if_my_question_was_not_answered_here">Where can I ask for help if my question was not answered here?</span>

+ 1. ontact us at contact@steemit.com
-You can also create a post on steemit.com with the tag #help, and someone in the community may be able to answer it.
+ 2. You can also create a post on steemit.com with the tag #help, and someone in the community may be able to answer it.

 <a href="#Table_of_Contents_Miscellaneous">^</a>